wave-rider/opengl_tutorial/README.md

 # opengl_tutorial
 Copyright Jason McKesson

-This has been built from the source code found here for VS2017
+This has been built from the source code found here

 https://bitbucket.org/alfonse/gltut/downloads/